 they existed and were created!”
 Revelation 4:11 (TLV)

-The kingdom of God was preached by Jesus Christ when He came the first time, attested to by miraculous healings and freedom from spiritual bondage.
-He also provided the way for us to join Him eternally – forgiveness of our sins by faith in Him and His sacrificial death on the cross and resurrection from the dead.
+The kingdom of God was preached by Jesus Christ, or Yeshua in Hebrew, when He came to earth the first time.
+Jesus’ authority was attested to by countless miraculous healings and widespread freeing from spiritual bondage.
+Jesus also provided the way for us to join Him eternally – a complete forgiveness of our sins through faith in Him, His sacrificial death on the cross, and resurrection from the dead.

 Reflection

 Jesus loves each one of us, and cares about even the smallest detail in our lives.
-May He help us to surrender our worries and shortcomings to Him, receive His comfort, and share it in love with those around us.
+May He help us to surrender our worries and shortcomings to Him, receive His comfort, and share this same love with those He has placed around us.

-Lord, we surrender to You today.
-Forgive us our sins and help us to make amends to others for our failures and poor decisions.
-We choose to follow You and walk in Your light.
-Bring us with You as You rule in God’s eternal kingdom.
+Lord Jesus, we surrender to You today.
+Forgive us for all of our sins and shortcomings, and help us to make amends to others for our failures and poor decisions that have impacted them.
+We choose to follow You and to walk in Your light, by faith.
+Bring us with You as You rule over God’s eternal kingdom.
 In Jesus’ name we pray, Amen.